 - Design paths of travel for all users, regardless of physical, cognitive, or mental ability, rather than providing separate routes. - Consider legibility in designing circulation patterns and locating site features such as restrooms and trailheads.
-Visitors with a wide range of abilities and perspectives should be able to understand how to move through the site.

-- Meet or exceed all applicable codes for accessibility, including signage, pavement surfacing, slopes, and site amenities. - All site features and functions should be adjacent to ADA parking to reduce the need for lengthy accessible routes of travel, ramps and sloped walks. - Accessible path of travel should be included in all parking and trailhead areas.
+Visitors with a wide range of abilities and perspectives should be able to understand how to move through the site. - Meet or exceed all applicable codes for accessibility, including signage, pavement surfacing, slopes, and site amenities.
+Identify supporting elements that are not specifically required by codes (i.e. sign post material) and consider alternatives for these elements that satisfy the design guidelines. - All site features and functions should be adjacent to ADA parking to reduce the need for lengthy accessible routes of travel, ramps and sloped walks. - Accessible path of travel should be included in all parking and trailhead areas.
 Provide access to viewpoints, restrooms, signage, and trails (where feasible). - Provide all weather surfacing in pavement or engineer and stabilize aggregate surface for the complete ADA path of travel.